kanishka-linux/reminiscence/README.md

 * Supports streaming of archived media elements.

-* Annotation support for both HTML and its readable version.
+* Annotation support for both HTML, its readable version.

+* Annotation support for both archived and uploaded pdf/epub files.

+* Remembers last read position of html (and its readable version), pdf and epub.

 * Rudimentary support for adding custom note.